akki1306/statistics/README.md

 ### Assumptions

-- Clean up thread runs every second to remove old transaction data, parallelism threshold is currently 1 but can be increased.
+- Clean up thread runs every second to remove old tick data, parallelism threshold is currently 1 but can be increased.
 - ConcurrentHashMap allows fetching statistics in O(1) time.
 - Statistics values are updated without using any locking mechanism by use of AtomicReference and AtomicLong variables.